A Guide to the Best Jerusalem Area Wineries.

 - Srigim Winery (Not Supervised), Srigim-Li-on

 Probably my favorite winery to visit for many reasons.
 The boutique winery is in the garden of the owners, which overlooks the forests of the Judean Mountains and backs onto the Israel National Trail.

 The winemaker Uriel Harari hosts visitors as if they are his friends and it is not unusual for some passing hikers to stop by and join in.
 The view at sunset is spectacular as the sun melts behind the surrounding mountains.
 He also has a taboon oven in his garden for making fresh focaccia and pizza.

 Srigim produces about 3000 bottles of red wine each year including two blends and a Cabernet Sauvignon, which has won a Terravino prize for several years.
 I like all the wines they produce but the Barrique and Cabernet Sauvignon are my favorites.

 - Flam Winery (Kosher), Moshav Eshtaol

 The setting of Flam reminds me of the French countryside and it is probably one of the most beautiful wineries to visit.
 They offer two tasting options, NIS 70 for three tastings and NIS 130 for a tasting with a cheese plate and fresh bread.
 If you are already familiar with the wines and don’t need a full wine tasting, there is also the option to buy a bottle of wine and a cheese platter and sit in the beautiful courtyard outside the winery, which is more cost-effective.

 - Kadma Winery (Not Supervised), Moshav Kfar Uriya

 Like many wineries in this area, the entrance is hidden down a small dirt path and housed in a converted warehouse.
 At the weekend, Kadma offers a limited menu that includes a cheese platter and a selection of salads.
-The winery produces four red wine blends, a Chenin Blanc and a red dessert wine.
-The gardens around the winery overlook the surrounding countryside and there are also several tables inside which cater to large groups.
+The winery produces four red wine blends, a Chenin Blanc, and a red dessert wine.
+The gardens around the winery overlook the surrounding countryside and there are also several tables inside that cater to large groups.

 The winemakers use the Italian method of huge clay pots as part of the wine production process and all the pots can be seen as part of the tour.